BruceRanger/MandArt/MandArt.docc/B0-Background.md

 ![Centering, Dragging, and Zooming](CenteringDraggingZooming.png)

-We’ll use this image to explain centering, dragging, and zooming.
+We’ll use this picture to explain centering, dragging, and zooming.

 ### Centering

-If you click anywhere in the right-hand image, the program will present a new image, centered on that location.
+If you click anywhere in the right-hand picture, the program will present a new picture, centered on that location.

 ### Dragging

-If you press and hold the mouse button, you can drag the image.
+If you press and hold the mouse button, you can drag the picture.
 It may take a few seconds to recalculate and show it in the new location.

 ### Zooming